 Substantial progress has been and continues to be made through a variety of federal government initiatives in the areas of technology development and partnership activities, however greater collaboration and coordination is required to meet the next strategic objective - high profile, multiple partner market demonstration projects.

-The h2EA program, managed by Technology Partnerships Canada, will support public and private-sector partnerships that showcase hydrogen complexes, for example "Hydrogen Villages" and "Hydrogen Highways" to demonstrate hydrogen technologies, illustrate their integration and accelerate market acceptance and take-up.
+The h2EA program will support public and private-sector partnerships that showcase hydrogen complexes, for example "Hydrogen Villages" and "Hydrogen Highways", to demonstrate hydrogen technologies, illustrate their integration and accelerate market acceptance and take-up.
 Through demonstration projects, we will learn by doing: lessons learned from both successes and failures will advance the science and pace of technological development in this field.
 The historical experience has shown that these demonstration projects do not allow firms to rapidly realize main revenue streams, but rather help them to pursue further research and development on next generation technologies.
-Therefore, pursuant to the Treasury Board Policy on Transfer Payments, although contributions under the h2EA program are repayable, little or no repayments are expected.
+Pursuant to the Treasury Board Policy on Transfer Payments, though contributions under the h2EA program are repayable, little or no repayments are expected.